msemtd/pitrain-node/README.md

 * The /pi page allows user to grab digits of pi in blocks of 10 from the first 10000 digits
 * the /scandig page allows the user to scan the CMU phonetic dictionary for words that appear as major digit sequences within a block of digits

+## TODO: -

+* Use Bower for JS packages on the browser side
+* Use JQuery DataTables for results paging on the browser
+* CSS it up!

 The old TODO list:-
 * import and cache CMUdict, phonemes, major-mappings, etc. - DONE